vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 120 or fewer hours, he can use those 15 hours and still stay within the July limit of 135 hours.

+### Temporary return to 150 hours per month while Future Fund Regranting Program situation is resolved

+With the collapse of FTX in November 2022, and uncertainty about whether we should continue to use money from the Future Fund Regranting Program, we're temporarily returning to a cap 150 hours per month for work on Timelines Wiki for Vipul Naik.
+This temporary return starts November 2022 and will continue until March 2023, or once the Future Fund Regranting Program situation is resolved, whichever is earlier.

 ## Continued monitoring and tweaks

 ### Month-to-month monitoring